bodo-ai/Bodo/buildscripts/build-bodo-from-source-platform/README.md

 > Therefore, the last command has to run after any source code changes to `bodosqlwrapper.py`.
 > See https://bodo.atlassian.net/browse/BSE-3582

+> [!NOTE]
+> Do not run programs in a `/bodofs` working directory since some Bodo internals may be using current working directory and `/bodofs` is slow.
+> We have seen significant Snowflake write and compilation slow down when current working directory is on `/bodofs`.
+> Both local working directory and nfs seem fine to use.
+For example, `cd ~; px python ...` works.

 ## Workflow